pankajyadav8523/Web-Dev-Project/README.md

 - The user should see their message displayed in the chat window, followed by the bot’s response based on the transformation.

 ## **How To Run The Application**
-Follow steps:-
+## Follow the below steps:-
-1.Clone the repo in your local machine.
+1.Clone the repo in your local machine using command on your terminal **git clone https://github.com/pankajyadav8523/Web-Dev-Project.git**.
-2.go inside the directory **Web-Dev-Project**.
+2.Go inside the directory **Web-Dev-Project**.
-3.install the npm depenndency by using the command **npm install or npm i**
+3.Install the npm depenndency by using the command **npm install or npm i**
-4.run using the command **npm run dev**
+4.Run using the command **npm run dev**